nholthaus/units/docs/learn/unit-conversions.md

 error: conversion from 'units::length::feet<double>' to non-scalar type 'units::length::meters<int>' requested
 ```

-The diagnostic names the friendly types on both sides.
+The diagnostic names the types on both sides.
 The remedy depends on what you actually meant:

 - If you wanted the exact value, use a floating-point representation: `meters<double> a = 1.0_ft;`.
 - If you genuinely want to round or truncate into an integer, say so explicitly — see the next section.